vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

     volumeSnapshotLocations:
       - aws-primary
       - gcp-primary
     # The amount of time before backups created on this schedule are eligible for garbage collection.
 If not specified,
     # a default value of 30 days will be used.
 The default can be configured on the velero server
     # by passing the flag --default-backup-ttl.
     ttl: 24h0m0s
     # Actions to perform at different times during a backup.
-The only hook currently supported is
+The only hook supported is
     # executing a command in a container in a pod using the pod exec API.
 Optional.
     hooks:
       # Array of hooks that are applicable to specific resources.
 Optional.